Export Your Song: How to Share GarageBand Files

 Click Share.
 Once GarageBand finishes processing the song, a new Mail message will open with your song file attached.
 Enter your recipient’s email address, type a subject line, and add any message you want to the body of the message.

 Note that most email providers still limit the size of attachments, so if your file is too large, your email provider—or your recipient’s provider—might reject it.
 However, if you’re using Mac OS X Yosemite and you have an iCloud account, sending a large attachment will automatically give you the option to take advantage of a new feature called Mail Drop, which uploads large attachments up to 5GB in size to your iCloud account; the recipient will receive a link in the email you send, and can just click to download your song file.
-For more information on Mail Drop, see Mac OSX Yosemite Essential Training, here at lynda.com.
+For more information on Mail Drop, see Mac OSX Yosemite Essential Training, here on LinkedIn Learning.

 Burn an old-fashioned CD